 - DALI OBERON 5

-Mid-price Denon and Onkyo Receivers Comparison
+Mid-price Denon and Onkyo receivers comparison

-Denon AVR-X3700H vs Onkyo TX-RZ50
+Denon AVR-X3800H vs Onkyo TX-RZ50

 I will start with the most popular segment of receivers – Mid-price.
 I’ve chosen 2 models, with a good set of features and I’m sure you’ll be interested to know which is better, Denon or Onkyo?

 And a couple of other interesting points.
 The TX-RZ50 features Klipsch Optimize Mode, which allows you to integrate the Klipsch Reference and Reference Premiere speakers with your receiver.
 You can now select which speaker models you will use for each individual channel, and optimized crossover settings will automatically be applied.
-I think Denon’s Audyssey is inferior to the more modern Dirac Live Room Correction technology found in the TX-RZ50.

-Key specs | Denon AVR-X3700H | Onkyo TX-RZ50 |
+Key specs | Denon AVR-X3800H | Onkyo TX-RZ50 |

 Power output | 105 W/8 Ohm, 135 W/6 Ohm | 120 W/8 Ohm, 250 W/6 Ohm |

-HDMI inputs/outputs | 7/3 (8K/60Hz and 4K/120Hz pass-through) | 7/2 (8K/60Hz and 4K/120Hz pass-through) |
+HDMI inputs/outputs | 6/3 (8K/60Hz and 4K/120Hz pass-through) | 7/2 (8K/60Hz and 4K/120Hz pass-through) |

 Bluetooth/Wi-Fi | yes/yes | yes/yes |